Rocaloid/CVESVP/README.md

 - [ ] Implement `VMaxIndex`, `VMinIndex`, `VMaxEI`, `VMinEI`, `VLog` in RFNL
 - [ ] More interpolation kernels(Cubic, Sinc) in RFNL
 - [ ] Default analysis window for `_F0.rc`/Window Cache

+Bibilography
+===

+* Serra, X. 1989.
+"A System for Sound Analysis/Transformation/Synthesis based on a Deterministic plus Stochastic Decomposition" Ph.D.
+Thesis.
+Stanford University.

+* Sanjaume, Jordi Bonada.
+Voice processing and synthesis by performance sampling and spectral models.
+Diss.
+Universitat Pompeu Fabra, 2008.

+* Quatieri, Thomas F., and R. McAulay.
+"Phase coherence in speech reconstruction for enhancement and coding applications."
+Acoustics, Speech, and Signal Processing, 1989.
+ICASSP-89., 1989 International Conference on.
+IEEE, 1989.

+* De Cheveigné, Alain, and Hideki Kawahara.
+"YIN, a fundamental frequency estimator for speech and music."
+The Journal of the Acoustical Society of America 111.4 (2002): 1917-1930.

+* Childers, Donald G., and C. K. Lee.
+"Vocal quality factors: Analysis, synthesis, and perception." the Journal of the Acoustical Society of America 90.5 (1991): 2394-2410.